TeaPixl/CoffeeFetch/README.md

 This is a NEW repository so feel free to post any issues you may find.

 Currently working on:
-+ adding quotes that appear when the program is called
 + adding -help and other discrete commands
 + testing